 What are the different characteristics of client auth certificate signing for mTLS?

-I’ll explore this within this post, however would highlight that I’m aware use of mTLS may not be appropriate for this sort of use case, or maybe many/any other use cases! - this twitter thread by Colm MacCárthaigh and this discussion from the security, cryptography, whatever podcast [33m 20s in] expand on many drawbacks in the use of mTLS as part of a client authentication and authorisation architecture.
-Regardless of the appropriateness of mTLS, it’s the sort of thing that is often encountered, so I thought it conceptually an interesting topic to consider.
+This post explores the question, though mTLS itself may not be the right choice here. - this twitter thread by Colm MacCárthaigh and this discussion from the security, cryptography, whatever podcast [33m 20s in] expand on many drawbacks in the use of mTLS as part of a client authentication and authorisation architecture. mTLS is common enough in practice that the certificate choices are worth understanding.

 Questions to explore